Remi-Fursy Descarsin

-Remi-Fursy Descarsin, René-Rémi Fursy Descarsin, also spelled as Remi-Furcy Descarsin (Chauny, 4 July 1747 - Nantes, 14 November 1793) was a French painter and possibly, miniaturist.
+Remi-Fursy Descarsin, René-Rémi Fursy Descarsin, also spelled as Remi-Furcy Descarsin (4 July 1747 – 14 November 1793) was a French painter and possibly, miniaturist.
 He is known for his realistic portrait paintings.
 He died at a young age as a victim during the phase of the French Revolution referred to as the Reign of Terror.

 Life

 Descarsin was born on 4 July 1747 in Chauny, in the parish of Saint-Martin (Aisne), to Armand Descarsin, a lawyer and prosecutor of the King (avocat et procureur du roi) of the Bailiwick of Chauny and Royal Notary, and Barbe Desains.
 There is no firm information about his artistic training.
 He described himself as a student of the Académie royale de peinture et de sculpture (Royal Academy of Painting and Sculpture) in Paris when he sought admission to the Académie in 1789.
 It is unlikely, however, that he was ever formally a student at the Académie as his name does not appear in the Académie's register.